huffpostdata/predictions-2016/README.md

 Most code changes don't change the model, and we don't want to wait hours before they show up online.
 So you can use this hack:

-On the server, run write this to `/opt/predictions-2016/.git/hooks/post-receive`:
+On the server, run this to `/opt/predictions-2016/.git/hooks/post-receive`:

 ```
 #!/bin/sh